kkbeke/kkbeke/README.md

 - 👋 Hi, I’m @kkbeke
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript Framework such as React
 - 💞️ I’m looking to collaborate on any project that would enhance my skills.
 - 📫 How to reach me - you can email me carlosechavezjr@gmail.com